Bystander & resident exposure

-Regulation No 284/2013 defines residents as people who live, work or attend any institution near to areas that are treated with plant protection products, but not for the purpose of working on the treated area or with the treated commodity.
+Residents are people who live, work or attend any institution near to areas that are treated with PPP, but not for the purpose of working on the treated area or with the treated commodity.
 Residents are assumed to be exposed during a longer period of time than bystanders and take no action to avoid or control exposure.

 Bystander and resident exposure to active substances and toxicologically relevant compounds in a PPP are assessed following Article 7.2.2 of European Commission Regulation Number (EC) 284/2013.

 All applications received by HSE must reflect the correct guidance and exposure models.

 The exposure mitigation measures of drift reduction nozzles and an increased buffer strip as detailed in the EFSA guidance and associated exposure model are currently not accepted in GB for mitigation of exposure to bystanders and residents.